Marvel Cinematic Universe: Books

 The Wakanda Files: A Technological Exploration of the Avengers and Beyond is "a collection of papers, articles, blueprints, and notes amassed throughout history by Wakanda's War Dogs" at the request of Shuri.
-It is organized by areas of study and covers the technological advancements throughout the Marvel Cinematic Universe.
-The book, which exists in-universe, was written by Troy Benjamin and published by Epic Ink and Quarto Publishing Group.
+It is organized by areas of study and covers the technological advancements throughout the MCU.
+The book, which exists within the universe, was written by Troy Benjamin and published by Epic Ink and Quarto Publishing Group.
 The Wakanda Files has content printed with UV ink that can be viewed with Kimoyo bead–shaped UV lights included with the book.
 It was released on October 20, 2020.

-Look Out for the Little Guy, the fictional memoir written by Scott Lang as seen in Ant-Man and the Wasp: Quantumania, will be available from Hyperion Avenue on September 5, 2023.
+Look Out for the Little Guy, the fictional memoir written by Scott Lang as seen in Ant-Man and the Wasp: Quantumania, was released by Hyperion Avenue on September 5, 2023.
 It was created alongside Marvel Studios and the Quantumania filmmakers, and was written by Rob Kutner, featuring "over 20 short pieces exploring different aspects of Scott's experiences" as a father and Avenger.
-Loveness wrote the material from the memoir that was featured in the film.
+Quantumania writer Jeff Loveness wrote the material from the memoir that was featured in the film.

 Music

-Various composers have created the film and television scores of the MCU films, television series, One-Shots, Special Presentations, and other related projects of the MCU.
+Various composers have created the film and television scores of the MCU films, television series, One-Shots, Special Presentations, and other related projects of the MCU, primarily released by Marvel Studios's record label Marvel Music.
 Original songs have also been created specifically for use in the franchise, while Brian Tyler and Michael Giacchino have both scored fanfares for the Marvel Studios production logo.

+Fictional universe

 Timeline

-As depicted in the MCU

-During Phase One of the MCU, Marvel Studios lined up some of their films' stories with references to one another, though they had no long-term plan for the shared universe's timeline at that point.
-Iron Man 2 is set six months after the events of Iron Man, and around the same time as Thor according to comments made by Nick Fury.
-Several of Marvel's One-Shot films also occur around the events of Phase One films, including The Consultant (set after the events of Iron Man 2 and The Incredible Hulk), A Funny Thing Happened on the Way to Thor's Hammer (set before the events of Thor), Item 47 (set after The Avengers), and Agent Carter (set one year after the events of Captain America: The First Avenger).

-Wanting to simplify the in-universe timeline, the Phase Two films were set roughly in real time relating to The Avengers: Iron Man 3 takes place about six months later, during Christmas; Thor: The Dark World is set one year later; and Captain America: The Winter Soldier is two years after.
-Avengers: Age of Ultron and Ant-Man ended the phase in 2015, with several months passing between those films in-universe as in real life.
-The One-Shot All Hail the King is set after the events of Iron Man 3.